 ABORANTH: THE CARD GAME

-We decided that it was better to divide work amongst ourselves based on our strengths, with Giancarlo working on the typographical and compositional aspects of the game and I working on the visual assets, both logo and character based.
+We decided that it was better to divide work amongst ourselves based on our strengths, with Giancarlo working on the typographical and compositional aspects of the game and I working on the visual assets, both logo and character-based.

-We wanted Aboranth to be as wholly original as possible and personal.
+We wanted Aboranth to be as wholly original and as possible and personal.
 I suggested that we model these characters after ourselves and our friends here at Purchase College, which would help simplify the character design process for me and make it fun for us to see our friends showcased in our project.

 Though the development of these characters was made more accessible by modeling them after our friends, designing them to fit the style of this world and of their factions were considerations that took some time to do.
 Furthermore, since we established a world that harbors both magic and technology, we had to straddle an excellent line in design between science fiction and fantasy.
 To that end, we found much inspiration from the Vaporwave art and style, which noticeably features the look of sleek technology combined with bright and vibrant colors and sometimes surrealist imagery, which helped us fit the needs of our setting and aesthetic.

 Aboranth came up as a play on the word “aberrant,” meaning deviating from the norm or unusual.
 We thought this name worked perfectly as a descriptor for the main character we have established in our narrative, and by switching up the wordplay, we now have a name that sounds perfectly fantasy-like.